 1// Removes focus from yourself

-Removing focus from yourself can be very powerful for your self-talk.
+Removing the focus from yourself can be very powerful for your self-talk.

 2// Allows you to breathe fresh air